Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 # Introduction

-The aim of the project is to design an Augmented Reality Tool which can make Drone Handling easier by allowing user to focus on high-level control like Motion Planning rather than lower-level tasks like Drone handling.
+The aim of the project is to design a waypoint tracking system with the help of Augmented Reality which can help users to focus more on high-level tasks like motion planning or path planning and less on learning and understanding control dynamics of the drone.

+We took the knowledge from the [research paper](https://ieeexplore.ieee.org/abstract/document/8673306) and tried to replicate as close as possible for our learning and understanding.
+We provide all the project files for general public to use and adapt for their own usage if you find them useful.

 We have designed the complete project on [Unity Engine](https://unity.com/) V2020.3.42f1.
 The project is built for Android Device using [Android Studio](https://developer.android.com/studio/?gclid=CjwKCAiAp7GcBhA0EiwA9U0mtkEpRfebCZN0bh7VVITwbL350F0rY_PM6F03cEG6pZOch3nfhviDmxoCNusQAvD_BwE&gclsrc=aw.ds) at the moment but can easily be build fir any other systems with our How to Guide provided below.